Brad Goldberg: Arizona Diamondbacks

 On June 3, 2018, Goldberg was traded to the Arizona Diamondbacks in exchange for cash considerations.
 In 2018 for the Jackson Generals of the Southern League, he was 2–1 with 4 saves and an 0.64 ERA, and had 24 strikeouts in 14 innings while giving up only 4 hits.
-He was released from the organization on March 14, 2019.
+Goldberg was released from the organization on March 14, 2019.

-Major leagues

-Chicago White Sox (2017)

-Goldberg was called up to the major league White Sox in June 2017, after achieving a record to that point in 2017 of 2–1 with a 1.99 ERA, four saves, and 22 strikeouts over 17 games with the Charlotte Knights.
-He made his major league debut on June 3, giving up four runs in a third of an inning, and was sent back down to Charlotte.
-He was recalled on July 19, and pitched a total of 12 innings for the team.

-Team Israel
+International career

 Goldberg pitched for Israel at the 2017 World Baseball Classic qualifier.
 He picked up saves in Team Israel's first two games.
 During the first game Goldberg threw 21 pitches while recording all 3 outs in the ninth inning, giving up a hit and a walk, while recording two strikeouts.
 The next day Goldberg faced the minimum number of batters on 11 pitches with a strikeout, for his second save.